 Lafayette and Macon County are rural areas of Tennessee.
 They rely on agriculture, particularly burley tobacco and hardwood lumber.
 The second-largest city in Macon County is Red Boiling Springs, which was a mineral springs resort town earlier in history.
 The median income for a Lafayette household is $25,750.
-If you are seriously hurt by someone else’s carelessness, a Macon County personal injury attorney can help you seek damages.
+If you are seriously hurt by someone else’s carelessness in Macon County, a personal injury attorney can help you seek damages.
 Experienced lawyer Matt Hardin represents clients who have been hurt due to truck wrecks, car wrecks, motorcycle wrecks, medical malpractice, personal injury, and wrongful death.

 A wrongful death claim seeks compensation for the loss of a loved one in a fatal accident.
 To recover for wrongful death, you will have to prove duty of care, breach of duty, causation, and damages.
 The first issue is whether the defendant had a duty of care towards the person who died.
 A duty in the context of wrongful death is the obligation to take action or refrain from taking action in connection with avoiding foreseeable risks to someone else.
 Duty can be straightforward.
 For example, all drivers owe a duty to protect other drivers’ lives on the road.
 In contexts other than car accidents, it can be less simple.